The Joneses: Cast

+Production

+Production began in Oct 2008, in Alpharetta, Georgia.

+Duchovny stated that he and Moore each had a mansion to themselves during filming.
+"It was a planned neighbourhood of McMansions, built during the boom times and nowadays it's about half-filled.
+So we just moved into a few of these amazingly huge houses," said Duchovny.

 Reception

 On Rotten Tomatoes the film has an approval rating of 62% based on 131 reviews, with an average rating of 6.2/10.
 The critical consensus states: "It doesn't pursue its subversive premise as far as it should, but The Joneses benefits from its timely satire of consumer culture – as well as a pair of strong performances from David Duchovny and Demi Moore."
 On Metacritic the film has a score of 55% based on reviews from 30 critics, indicating "mixed or average reviews".